pierre-rouleau/pel/doc/pel-manual.rst

 tweaks to use and configure several built-in Emacs features and third party packages.

-I also created a set of tables that each list and describe a specific topic, the commands and key bindings related to that topic.
+I also created a set of `PDF topic-oriented reference sheets`_ that each list and describe a specific topic, the commands and key bindings related to that topic and a topic specific entry inside this manual that also refers to the corresponding PDF file.
 There are several topics; Emacs navigation, Emacs buffers, windows and frames, how to undo, redo, work with Emacs Lisp, etc...
 See the `Key Bindings Documentation`_ section.
-The commands and key bindings described in those table include what is provided by the plain vanilla GNU Emacs, the third party packages PEL integrates and the PEL commands.
+The commands and key bindings described in those PDF files include what is provided by the plain vanilla GNU Emacs as well by the third party packages PEL integrates and the PEL implemented commands.

 PEL Goals